dougeby/IntuneDocs/intune/app-sideload-windows.md

  > [!NOTE]
  > This option will require deploying manual updates each time an app update is released.

-1. Log in to your account in the [Microsoft Store for Business](https://www.microsoft.com/business-store) and acquire the **offline license** version of the Company Portal app.
+1. Sign in to your account in the [Microsoft Store for Business](https://www.microsoft.com/business-store) and acquire the **offline license** version of the Company Portal app.
 2. Once the app has been acquired, select the app in the **Inventory** page.
 3. Select **Windows 10 all devices** as the **Platform**, then the appropriate **Architecture** and download.
 An app license file is not needed for this app.
 ![Image of Windows 10 X86 Package details for Download](./media/Win10CP-all-devices.png)